 Watch the dolphins play from the deck at Shem Creek restaurant Tavern & Table.
 The patio is a favorite with locals for an after-work cocktail and views of the sunset.

-Visit the Stars Rooftop on Sundays for low-priced mimosas and Bloody Marys.
+The Stars Rooftop offers skyline views of downtown Charleston.
 If it's a nice day, sit in the sun, and peer over King Street.
-The roof is a nice place to settle for an outdoor Sunday Funday.

 Perched high above the Charleston landscape, Citrus Club is the sophisticated rooftop bar of any tropical drink lover’s dreams.
 The 360-degree views are the best in town.
 Take the lobby elevator up to grab a seat and take in the view while sipping a playful libation.